goku1248/Wavespeed-13-November/README.md

 3. Set up environment variables:
    - Copy `.env.example` to `.env`
-   - Add your MongoDB connection string
+   - Add your MongoDB connection string and port
    - See [MongoDB Setup](#mongodb-setup) below

 4. Load extension in Chrome: